 Nylon is most commonly associated with parachutes, tights, and fishing nets, but this super durable fabric is making its way into dresses, shorts, backpacks, athletic wear, and much more.

-At the Laundress, we often get asked: “can you machine wash nylon?” and “can you dry clean nylon?”
+At the Laundress, we often get asked: “can you machine wash nylon?”, "How do you clean a nylon bag", and “can you dry clean nylon?”

 We’ve collected our tried and true best practices for pretreating and washing nylon, including tips on what to avoid (like drying nylon in direct sunlight) in our ultimate cleaning nylon guide.